Copper is a naturally occurring essential mineral. It occurs in both nature and in your body. Copper has been used by

-Copper jewelery possesses special interest and high value for its scientific connection to the fundamental mechanisms of biochemistry.
-Copper jewelery is also valued for its potential as a broad-spectrum adjuvant therapy.
+Copper jewellery possesses special interest and high value for its scientific connection to the fundamental mechanisms of biochemistry.
+Copper jewellery is also valued for its potential as a broad-spectrum adjuvant therapy.

 Copper bracelets are prefered by some over dietary copper or copper supplements for several reasons: